 This step makes the language available for content creation by editors.
 A language can be made available for the entire site structure, or for parts of it.
 By default, subpages inherit language settings from their parent page.

 - In the CMS page tree, select the root page for the branch for which you want to enable the language.
 In this example, you want to make "French" available for the entire site, so the language setting is defined on the start page.

 - Open the page in All Properties editing.

 - Select Tools and Language Settings in the header.

 - Select the language you wish to enable, click Save, and close the dialog.

 - For a correct display, the website start page also needs to be available in the new language.
 To do this, switch to the newly activated language, go to the start page, select Translate, then publish it.

-You should remove a language from the website by opening the language for editing, and clearing the Enabled option.
+Remove a language from the website by opening the language for editing, and clearing the Enabled option.

 Why wasn't this helpful? (check all that apply)

 Send an email to our authors to leave your feedback so that we can improve the information.